brandon1024/gitchat/README.md

 brew install libssh2
 ```

 libgit2 will automatically look for openssl and libssh2 at build time using `pkg-config`.
 If neither are installed in a standard location or cmake has trouble finding it, you can set these environment variables before running cmake.
-If using cmake through JetBrains CLion, [refer to this Stack Overflow answer for adding cmake environment variables](https://stackoverflow.com/a/38874446):
+If using cmake through JetBrains CLion, refer to [this Stack Overflow answer](https://stackoverflow.com/a/38874446) for adding cmake environment variables:

 ```
 CMAKE_PREFIX_PATH=/usr/local/
+PKG_CONFIG_PATH=/usr/local/opt/openssl/lib/pkgconfig
 OPENSSL_ROOT_DIR=/usr/local/opt/openssl/
 OPENSSL_INCLUDE_DIR=/usr/local/opt/openssl/include/
-PKG_CONFIG_PATH=/usr/local/opt/openssl/lib/pkgconfig
 ```

+#### GPGME
+This project also depends on GnuPG Made Easy (GPGME).
+You can install the latest version [here](ftp://ftp.gnupg.org/gcrypt/gpgme/).
+Extract the sources into the project `extern/` directory at the root of the project.

+To build GPGME, you also need to install [libgpg-error](ftp://ftp.gnupg.org/gcrypt/libgpg-error/) (>= 1.24) and [Libassuan](ftp://ftp.gnupg.org/gcrypt/libassuan/) (>= 2.4.2).

 ### Build Project
 Once complete, the project should build using the following: